 History.
 The Fort Worth Basin/Bend Arch is a mature crude oil and natural gas producing basin located in north central Texas.
 Drilling in the Fort Worth Basin/Bend Arch first began in 1912 with the discovery of crude oil.
 The Fort Worth Basin/Bend Arch has recently experienced a significant increase in drilling activity and is exhibiting year-over-year production growth.
-Over its history, natural gas production from the basin has increased and the basin has produced in aggregate approximately 2.2 billion Bbls of oil and 11.0 Tcf of natural gas.
-Currently, natural gas production averages approximately 2.1 Bcf/d in the basin.
+Information contained in reports we obtained from W.D.
+Von Gonten & Company indicates that over its history the basin has produced in aggregate approximately 2.2 billion Bbls of oil and 11.0 Tcf of natural gas, with natural gas production increasing over time.
+These reports also indicate that currently, natural gas production averages approximately 2.1 Bcf/d in the basin.
 Due to the Fort Worth Basin/Bend Arch's maturity and its geologic character, existing natural gas production, without the benefit of additional drilling in the basin, is declining at approximately 5% to 10% per year, making the basin a relatively stable, long-lived source of production volume.
 This base decline is more than offset by some of the most active drilling in North America, both in the Barnett Shale and other Fort Worth Basin formations.
 The graph below represents production volumes and drilling rig activity in the Fort Worth Basin/Bend Arch between January 2002 and January 2006.

 Source: W.D.
-VonGonten & Company - Rig data includes districts 5.7b and 9 as defined by the Railroad Commission of Texass (2) Source: W.D.
-VonGonten & Company - Includes natural gas production from Archer, Clay, Montague, Haskell, Throckmenton, Young, Jack, Wise, Deaton, Shackelford, Stephens, Pulo Punto, Parker, Tarrant, Eastland Earths, Sourcevell, Hood and Jackson countries
+VonConten & Company - Rig data includes districts 5,7b and 9 as defined by the Railroad Commission of Texas Source: W.D.
+VonConten & Company - Includes natural gas production from Archer, Clay, Montague, Haskell, Throckmorton, Young, Jack, Wise, Deaton, Shackelford, Stephens, Pall Polino, Parker, Tranzat, Earland, Eerlah, Somervell, Hood and Jackson counties